Hundreds forced from Indiana homes as plastics fire burns

 Brown said the only injury has been a firefighter who suffered an ankle injury overnight Tuesday while fighting the flames, but was treated and released.

-Bethesda Worship Center in Richmond offered temporary shelter for people forced out of their homes, while other agencies were trying to arrange hotel rooms if necessary, Pastor Ken Harris said Tuesday.
+Bethesda Worship Center in Richmond housed several families, about 20 people total, Tuesday night after evacuation orders were issued, pastor Ken Harris told The Associated Press.
+Those families were later moved to a separate, larger facility about 5 miles (8 kilometers) away, he said.

+“We gave them a safe space to breathe and collect their thoughts,” Harris said Wednesday as dark gray smoke billowed in the distance through the clear-blue sky beyond the church’s windows.

-Richmond Mayor Dave Snow said the site had been under a city order to clean up and remediate the complex, but said the business owner had ignored that order.
+Richmond Mayor Dave Snow said Wednesday that the plastics recycling site had been under a city order to clean up and remediate the complex, but said the business owner had ignored that order.
 Snow called that person “a negligent business owner.”

 Callahan reported from Indianapolis.
 Associated Press video journalist Beatrice Dupuy in New York contributed to this report.